stephanie-w/brainscribble/content/statinf2.md

 $1 = 1.96 \times \frac{10}{\sqrt{n}}$

-$n = \frac{1.95 \times 10}{1}^2$
+$n = \left(\frac{1.96 \times 10}{1}\right)^2 = 19.6^2 = 384.16$

-Thus we need a sample size of at least 195 primary school children.
+Thus we need a sample size of at least 385 primary school children.

 ## Hypothesis testing

+Confidence intervals are closely related to statistical significance testing.

 Hypothesis testing is concerned with making decisions using data.
 It compares the data being studied to an observed characteristic of the population from which the data are sampled.
 The researcher has a proposed hypothesis about a population characteristic and conducts a study to discover if it is reasonable, or, acceptable.
-The proposed hypothesis is called the alternative hypothesis and is labelled Ha.

 Null Hypothesis $H_0$ : The status quo that is assumed to be true.
-Alternative hypothesis : $H_a$ : An alternative claim under consideration that will require statistical evidence to accept, and thus, reject the null hypothesis.
+Alternative hypothesis $H_a$ : An alternative claim under consideration that will require statistical evidence to accept, and thus, reject the null hypothesis.
 The alternative hypothesis claims that the population characteristic is different than the observed parameter.
 This difference is either that the characteristic has increased, decreased, or, possibly either increased or decreased.

 The alternative hypotheses are typically of the form < (decrease), > (increase) or $\neq$ (either increase or decrease).
 We have four possible outcomes: